I can't see the CtrlPrint Frames option in the Tagger.

 How many layers can/should I create?

-There is no limitation to how many layers you can create.
+The default number of layers for a project is now set to 10 including CtrlPrint Frames.
+This can be changed on the server and can be set to 100 layers including CtrlPrint Frames.
 Our recommendation is to use CtrlPrint Frames for textblock tags that are in the middle of the granularity spectrum and to add extra layers for textblock tags that have a wider as well as more narrow accounting meaning.

 When can/should I start textblock tagging?